-At the 2024 Cannes Lions Festival of Creativity, which I attended last month, PR finally broke through and received well-deserved award recognition.
+At the 2024 Cannes Lions Festival of Creativity PR finally broke through and received well-deserved award recognition.
 For the first time, a PR agency claimed sole credit for the PR category, with Golin winning the PR Lions Grand Prix for Idea Creation for their “Misheard Version” campaign for Specsavers.

-Another big winner was Ogilvy PR, which earned accolades across multiple categories for its “Michael CeraVe” campaign—proving that PR agencies can compete within other categories, too, as most ideas start from an earned-first mindset.
+Ogilvy PR also earned big accolades across multiple categories for its “Michael CeraVe” campaign—proving that PR agencies can compete within other categories, too, as most ideas start from an earned-first mindset.

 It was refreshing to see how PR had a bigger seat at the Cannes Lions table; the role served by communications leaders continues to be elevated, as brands have much more to manage and anticipate beyond their actual business.

-Following are a few of my overall observations, after having moderated several sessions with leaders across the marketing and communications industry, hailing from the likes of P&G, Reddit, UBER and NextDoor.
+Following are a few of my overall observations (as an attendee), after having moderated several sessions with leaders across the marketing and communications industry, hailing from the likes of P&G, Reddit, UBER and NextDoor.

 Creativity and the Creator Economy